Vatican Museums Tickets 2026: Skip the Line, Tours & Tips

 Omnia Card 24

-The “Opera Romana Pellegrinaggi” 24-hour card allows last-minute entry to the Vatican Museums, the 24-hour Hop-on Hop-off Bus with 3 lines, the Carcer Tullianum, the Cloister of the Basilica of San Giovanni and the Catacombs of San Callisto.
-The individual prices of the services included in the card are higher than the price of the card.
+The 24-hour Omnia Card by Opera Romana Pellegrinaggi includes last-minute entry to the Vatican Museums, the 24-hour Hop-on Hop-off Bus with 3 lines, the Carcer Tullianum, the Cloister of the Basilica of San Giovanni, and the Catacombs of San Callisto.
+The combined value of the individual services exceeds the card price.

 Rome Tourist Pass